 Best For Bundling : MetLife

 MetLife offers rental insurance coverage in many areas.
 The company has an AM Best financial strength rating of A+ (Superior) and a Moody’s rating of Aa3 (High Quality).
-Their NAIC trend report shows above average levels of complaints over the last three years.
+Although their NAIC trend report shows higher-than-average levels of complaints over the last three years, MetLife's complaint index score went from 2.40 for 2019 down to 1.13 for 2020, which is near average for its market.

 We chose MetLife as the best option for bundling coverage because it is one of the only insurers with discounts for any kind of bundling, including home, auto, life insurance, plus discounts for those who have employer-sponsored group insurance with MetLife.